 Makers must report any accident/incident that occurs on The Hive premises to staff.

 The Hive machinery, excluding the 3D printer, can be reserved or, if available, can be used on a first come, first serve basis.
 Makers are limited to one reservation per machine type per week.
 After a Maker’s weekly reservation has been used, if available, Makers can use a machine on a first come, first serve basis.
-Since Makers are expected to monitor their projects at all times, only one machine may be checked out at a time.
+Since Makers are expected to monitor their projects at all times, only one machine may be reserved or checked out at a time.
 Initial session length is determined by the machine being used.
 Session lengths are set by Library Administration.
 A session can be renewed for an additional hour if no one is waiting to use the machinery.

 The 3D printers will be run by Library staff and jobs will be run in the order they were submitted.
 However, Library staff may need to reorder the queue in order to complete jobs as successfully, efficiently, and quickly as possible.
 The Maker is responsible for submitting a 3D printing design.
 Staff reserves the right to rotate or add supports, rafts, or brims to print jobs in order to help the print succeed.
 Patrons must submit their 3D print job as an .STL file using the online form.
 Payment is required at time of pick-up.
 Repeated failure to claim a completed 3D print job may result in the loss of a Maker’s privilege of 3D printing.

 Barring normal wear and tear, the Maker agrees to accept financial responsibility for damage and/or loss of items in part or total.